 Let’s start with Botox.
 Botox is the most well-known neurotoxin product available today, but there are others such as Dysport and Jeuveau.
 Botox is injected into the muscle of the face that is being treated to keep it from contracting.
 Lesser amounts will allow for more movement to that muscle.
 Areas of the face that are commonly treated are the forehead, between the brows, and around the eyes known as “crow’s feet”.
 The movement in these areas is what leads to fine lines and wrinkles forming in the skin overtime.
 With Botox, we are temporarily (3-4 months) paralyzing those muscles which lessens contracting muscles and softens fine lines and wrinkles.
 Overtime with consistent Botox treatments, these lines often completely disappear.
 Botox is ideal to minimize the appearance of fine and wrinkles and if started early enough to never have deep wrinkles at all.
 More individuals especially millennials are starting Botox earlier to prevent rather than correct.

 With age, it is common to notice volume loss in the mid-face, chin, under-eyes, cheeks, lips, and temples.
-There are fillers such as Juvederm Voluma, and Restylane Lyft which are thicker HA formulations that are used for deeper structural areas of the face like the cheeks, mid-face and chin.
-Thinner HA products are best when used to treat the lips or superficial lines around the mouth.
+There are fillers such as Voluma, Volux, and Restylane Lyft which are thicker HA formulations that are used for deeper structural areas of the face like the cheeks, mid-face, jaw, and chin.
+Thinner HA products are best when used to treat areas such as lips or superficial lines around the mouth.

-Oftentimes, it is best for patients to be treated with a combination of Botox and fillers for total facial rejuvenation or often referred to as a “liquid facelift” or “non-surgical facelift”.
+Oftentimes, it is best for patients to be treated with a combination of Botox and dermal fillers for full facial balancing or often referred to as a “liquid facelift” or “non-surgical facelift”.
 The best part and what makes these treatments so popular is the fact that they involve little to no downtime and results can be seen in 10 days or less.

 Injectables For Preventative Treatment

-For more information about adding Botox and/or Filler to your anti-aging routine, please contact our Draper, Layton, or South Jordan (Gateway) offices at (801)776-2220.
-Schedule a consultation with one of our experienced nurse injectors.
+For more information about adding Botox and/or Filler to your anti-aging routine, please contact our Draper or Layton offices near Salt Lake City, Utah at (801)776-2220.
+Schedule a consultation with one of our experienced nurse injectors at Utah Facial Plastics.